dzhavat/dzhavat.github.io/_posts/posts/2019-11-18-running-a-single-test-suite-spec-in-jasmine.md

 ### Running a single test suite

-By using `fdescribe` instead of `describe`, Jasmine will only run that particular test suite.
+By using `fdescribe` (think of it as a focused `describe`), Jasmine will only run that particular test suite.

 ```js
 fdescribe('Awesome feature', function () {